 Baraka is known for his aggressive, incendiary style.
 His writing is controversial and has often polarized readers.
-His poem "Somebody Blew up America," a response to the attacks against the United States on September 11, 2001, was criticized for being anti-Semitic.
-His position as New Jersey's poet laureate was stripped as a result of public outcry against the poem.
+His poem "Somebody Blew up America," suggesting that Israel and American leaders knew of the 9/11 attacks before they happened, was condemned for being anti-Semitic.
+After the public outcry against the poem, Baraka was fired from his position as New Jersey's poet laureate.

 A prolific writer, Baraka has penned more than 50 books, including fiction, music criticism, essays, short stories, poetry and plays.
 In 1984, he published The Autobiography of LeRoi Jones/Amiri Baraka.
 He's taught at many universities, including the New School for Social Research, San Francisco State University and Yale University.
 Before retirement, he served as professor emeritus of Africana Studies at the State University of New York at Stony Brook for 20 years.